Welcome to teaching at KU

 CTE has several resources and programs for new faculty.
 If you’re just starting at KU, these may be particularly useful:

-- Preparing a Course: Ideas for identifying course goals, planning what to teach, what opportunities students will have for learning, and how you’ll evaluate whether students are meeting course goals.
+- Backward Design: Ideas for identifying course goals, planning what to teach, what opportunities students will have for learning, and how you’ll evaluate whether students are meeting course goals.

-- Building a syllabus: What to include; also check the inclusive teaching syllabus checklist
+- Preparing a Syllabus: What to include; also check the inclusive teaching syllabus checklist.

-You can also see our portfolio page showcasing over 100 different teaching portfolios.
+You can also see our Portfolio Gallery, which showcases more than 100 teaching portfolios.
 These examples, primarily from KU, illustrate how various faculty members have addressed teaching questions and developed projects to improve student learning.

-After you’ve taught at KU for a year or two, consider applying for CTE’s Best Practices Institute.
-BPI is a collegial, hands-on seminar especially useful for teachers who would like to reflect on and learn to represent their teaching.
+After you’ve taught at KU for a year or two, consider applying for CTE’s Course Design Institute.
+The Course Design Institute is a collegial, hands-on seminar especially useful for teachers who would like to reflect on and learn to represent their teaching.